Contributing to Newt or Newtmgr Tools

 Step 2: Setting Up Your Go Environment

 Go provides an environment to compile Go code, construct Go packages, and import Go code.
-You will use Go commands to import the newt repository into your local Go environment.
+You will use Go commands to import the newt or newtmgr package repository into your local Go environment.
 The Go language environment dictates a specific directory structure, or workspace in Go parlance.
 It must contain three sibling directories with the names src, pkg and bin:

 - src contains Go source files organized into packages (one package per directory)